mukulmantosh/go_kubernetes/README.md

 docker run --name goland-k8s-demo -p 5432:5432 -e POSTGRES_PASSWORD=mukul123 -d postgres
 ```

+### DockerHub

+If you'd like to try out the application without any installation, you can download the Docker image from [DockerHub](https://hub.docker.com/r/mukulmantosh/go_k8s/tags).

 <hr/>

 Copyright © 2024 [JetBrains](https://www.jetbrains.com/) s.r.o.
 JetBrains and the JetBrains logo are trademarks of JetBrains s.r.o.